sambanova/ai-starter-kit/benchmarking/benchmarking_bundles/README.md

 - max_workers: Maximum number of parallel benchmark jobs.
 - time_delay: Optional sleep between runs (per row).
 - use_multiple_prompts: If true, multiple prompts in located in `<PATH TO AISK REPO>/benchmarking/prompts/user-prompt_template-text_instruct.yaml` will be used randomly.
+- batch_sizes: The allowed batch sizes used to infer batching behavior for the switching-time calculation (see [Batching analysis](#batching-analysis)).
+Observed request groups are snapped **up** to the nearest value in this list.
+Defaults to powers of two up to 128 when omitted; add non-power-of-two sizes (e.g. `6`) only when your deployment actually serves those batch sizes.

 ### 2. Model configuration file